 General Information for 8th Graders

-The course registration process for 8th graders begins in January and is complete in February when the high school counselors meet with 8th grade students to review and finalize the selections that have been entered into the student portal of Infinite Campus.
+The course registration process for 8th graders begins in January and is complete in February when the high school counselors meet with 8th grade students to review and finalize the course plans submitted in SchooLinks.
 The timeline listed below will help you understand each step of the process.
 NCHS encourages students to thoroughly read course descriptions and ask questions to ensure that they are making the best choices for their individual needs.
 Please refer to the full Program Planning Guide for more information.